danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-13-building-a-rich-text-editor-for-uikit-appkit-and-swiftui.md

 richtextkit:    https://github.com/danielsaidi/RichTextKit
 ---

 In this article, we'll look at how to build a rich text editor for UIKit, AppKit and SwiftUI.
-We'll extend native types to extend the foundation support for rich text, create new types to bridge the various platforms and make sure that we have a basic, working foundation that we can expand in future posts.
+We'll extend native types to extend the foundation support for rich text, add new types to bridge the different platforms and make sure that we have a basic, working foundation that we can expand in future posts.

+{% include kankoda/data/open-source.html name="RichTextKit" %}

 This post was originally published as a guest article at the [Cindori]({{page.article}}) website.
 It's published here as well, to serve as a baseline for future articles about rich text editing.

 ## Background

 Rich text editing on Apple's platforms is pretty straightforward.
-Just create a `UITextView` in UIKit (iOS and tvOS) and an `NSTextView` in AppKit (macOS) and use `NSAttributedString`, and you're good to go.
-The text views will automatically support different fonts, styles, alignments etc. as well as images and other kind of rich content with very little extra work.
+Just create a `UITextView` in UIKit and an `NSTextView` in AppKit and use `NSAttributedString`, and they will automatically support fonts, styles, text alignment, etc., as well as image image attachments and other kind of rich content.

-Well, you could think that it'd be that easy, but unfortunately it's not.
-Many basic tasks are actually pretty complicated.
-Adding multi-platform support to the mix makes things even worse, since UIKit and AppKit handle strings, attributes, attachments etc. differently.
+Unfortunately it's not that easy.
+Many tasks are actually pretty complicated, and multi-platform support makes things even worse, since UIKit and AppKit handle attributed strings quite differently.

-Another complication is SwiftUI, where we have to find a way to embed and bridge the platform-specific views in a way that works on all platforms.
-We also need some way of letting SwiftUI affect the platform-specific views, and for the platform-specific views and their delegates to update SwiftUI as well.
+Adding SwiftUI to the mix makes it even more complex, since we have to bridge the platform-specific views in a way that works on all platforms.
+We also need some way to let SwiftUI affect the platform-specific views, and for the views and their delegates to update SwiftUI as well.

-All in all, this is pretty complicated, which is why I'm happy to announce that my wonderful client [Oribi]({{page.oribi}}) has given me permission to open-source a multi-platform rich text engine that I created for them as part of building a new version of their text editor [Oribi Writer]({{page.oribi-writer}}).
-The result is an [open-source library]({{page.richtextkit}}) that you’re able to use in your own projects.
-Many thanks to [Oribi]({{page.oribi}}) for this!
+All in all, this is quite complicated, which is why I'm happy to announce that my wonderful client [Oribi]({{page.oribi}}) has given me permission to open-source a rich text engine that I created as part of a project for them.
+The result is an open-source library called [RichTextKit]({{project.url}}) which you’re able to use in your own projects.

+Many thanks to [Oribi]({{page.oribi}}) for letting me open-source this!

 ## Designing for multi-platform